aurovrata/cf7-polylang/README.txt

 This plugin allows multilingual contact form 7 management using the polylang plugin.

 == Description ==
 **NOTE** v2 is now an extension of the [CF7 Smart Grid-layout](https://wordpress.org/plugins/cf7-grid-layout/) plugin.
 You need to install it to use this plugin.
 Why is this?
-You cna read this [thread](https://wordpress.org/support/topic/why-i-wrote-this-plugin-2/).
+You can read this [thread](https://wordpress.org/support/topic/not-compatible-with-cf7-v5/#post-9973288), and this [post](https://wordpress.org/support/topic/why-i-wrote-this-plugin-2/).
 This plugin allows multilingual contact form 7 management using the polylang plugin.
 As of version 2.0 of this plugin, it is now developed as an extension of the [CF7 Smart Grid-layout](https://wordpress.org/plugins/cf7-grid-layout/) plugin.
 All 3 plugins, Polylang, CF7 Smart Grid-layout and Contact Form 7 need to be installed prior to installing this plugin.
 Works with multisite installations too.

 * Now you can use a single CF7 form shortcode for all your translations.